evewspace/eve-wspace/doc/source/install_ubuntu_apache_mysql.rst

 ==============================================

-This guide will walk you through installing Eve W-Space on Ubuntu 12.04 LTS using a local MySQL server and serving requests with Apache and mod_wsgi.
+This guide will walk you through installing Eve W-Space on Ubuntu 12.04 LTS using a local MySQL server and serving requests with Apache and gunicorn through mod_proxy.
 It assumes a clean install and root shell access.

+Note: Ubuntu 13.10 untilizes Apache 2.4, it is recommended that you use Nginx instead.

 Requirements
 ------------